H.R. 1529: Access Technology Affordability Act of 2025

 What H.R.
 1529 actually does.

-The total credit is capped at $2,000 for each qualified blind individual during any 3-consecutive-taxable-year period.
+The credit is capped at $2,000 for each qualified blind individual across any three-consecutive-year period — claimed in one year or spread out.

-The $2,000 cap would be adjusted for inflation after 2026, rounded down to the nearest $100, but the credit would end for expenses paid in tax years beginning after 2030.
+After 2026 the $2,000 cap rises with inflation, rounded down to the nearest $100.
+The credit ends for costs paid in tax years beginning after 2030 unless Congress extends it.

 Who benefits from H.R.
 1529?